Last updated: Oct, 2021

 The shadow cast by a line produces the illusion of a square in two dimensions (as on a piece of paper).
 A square casts a shadow producing the illusion of a cube in three dimensions.
 That, you might think, is that.
 Not so!
 Geometrists went further:

 The hypercube projects the impression of progress from one size to another.
 Just as a line drawn in one dimension flows through a second to form a square, here we have a cube in three dimensions flowing through a fourth.
-An equal and simultaneous change in all three spatial dimensions, thus creates a plausible avenue for the flow of time.
+An equal and coincident change in all three spatial dimensions, thus creates a plausible avenue for the flow of time.
 A static object can be plotted in time.

 Such a transformation could materially be described as a fractal progression, a solid composite of all matter in the universe from the past to the future.
 A fluid, repetitive structure scaling up or down, shrinking within itself or expanding out while remaining true to an iteration.
 Many extraordinary fractal illustrations, widely distributed over the years, give the impression of a system in transit, going somewhere.
 They are a logical next step beyond the Hypercube.

 If we can only see life in two dimensions, like looking at a picture with no concept of depth, then two trees side by side are perceived to be just meters apart from the view point of one observer, whereas another observer, some distance to one side and forward of the first observer, might see that these two trees are actually tens of meters apart.
 A discrepancy arises between the observers over distance and the space between things.